WomenAndTech/static-site/README.md

 assets/img/portrait-first-lastname-with-dog.jpg
 ```

-For the past interview cards & archive page thumbnails, it uses the same image.
+The Latest Interview cards & archive page thumbnails both use the same image.
 Use this naming convention:
 ```
 assets/img/thumbnail-first-lastname.jpg
 ```